elm-land/elm-land/docs/src/guide/README.md

 ## Your first app

-_Elm Land_ comes with a CLI tool that we can get via [NPM](https://npmjs.org/elm-land).
+If you already have [NodeJS](https://nodejs.org) installed, you can get started with _Elm Land_ using the official CLI tool available on [NPM](https://npmjs.org/elm-land).

-Let's use the `elm-land init` command to create a new `elm-land-twitter` project:
+Let's start by using the `elm-land init` command to create a new `elm-land-twitter` project:

 <<< @/snippets/init-input.sh